adrianhall/adrianhall.github.io/_posts/2018/2018-08-14-how-to-deploy-graphql-api-serverless-framework.md

 categories:
   - Cloud
 tags:
-  - GraphQL
+  - aws_appsync
-  - "Serverless Framework"
+  - graphql
-  - Deployment
+  - serverless
 ---

 In previous posts, we’ve explored how to deploy a GraphQL service based on [AWS AppSync] and Amazon DynamoDB using [AWS CloudFormation].
 The articles reinforce how automatic and repeatable deployments are central to moving towards a DevOps mindset.